-Each vehicle, except commercial cargo vehicles, is equipped with the child restraint anchorage system called LATCH, which stands for Lower fold-in-floor seats.
+Each vehicle, except commercial cargo vehicles, is equipped with the child restraint anchorage system called LATCH, which stands for Lower Anchors and Tether for CHildren.
+Two LATCH child restraint anchorage systems are installed on all second-row seats and in the center position on all third row fold-in-floor seats.
 Second-row seats also feature tether strap anchorages, located in the rear surface of the seatback.
-In addition, all third row fold-in-floor seats are equipped with a child restraint tether anchor at the center 9 seating position.
+In addition, all third row fold-in-floor seats are equipped with a child restraint tether anchor at the center seating position.